nayid-DFS/report-pdf-generator/readme.md

 - **PDF Generation Fails**: Make sure all dependencies are installed and Puppeteer can launch Chrome
 - **Formatting Issues**: Check the HTML output files for debugging
 - **Missing Content**: Verify the JSON structure matches the expected format
+- **File Upload Issues**: Check file permissions and ensure the JSON is properly formatted

 ## License